-This street-level station is located on Westwood Boulevard, .3 miles south of Pico Boulevard and the Westside Pavilion shopping center.
-Located on Pico across from the Westside Pavilion, The Apple Pan opened in 1947 and is home to the iconic Hickory Burger.
+This street-level station is located on Westwood Boulevard, .3 miles south of Pico Boulevard.
+Located on Pico just east of Westwood Boulevard, The Apple Pan opened in 1947 and is home to the iconic Hickory Burger.
 For more dining options, take the Big Blue Bus a few minutes north to Persian Square (aka Tehrangeles), the neighborhood pocket of Persian restaurants.

 Continue north to Westwood Village and the Hammer Museum, renowned as one of the world’s leading cultural venues for emerging artists.
 Nearby on the UCLA campus are the Fowler Museum, the Franklin D. Murphy Sculpture Garden, and Royce Hall, one of L.A.'s top performance venues.
 For a classy poolside happy hour, stop by The Backyard at the W Los Angeles - West Beverly Hills, located on Hilgard Avenue just east of UCLA.